Economy of Hungary: Health care

-Hungary has a tax-funded universal healthcare system, organized by the state-owned National Healthcare Fund (Országos Egészségbiztosítási Pénztár (OEP)).
+Hungary has a tax-funded universal health care system, organized by the state-owned National Healthcare Fund (Országos Egészségbiztosítási Pénztár (OEP)).
 Health insurance is not directly paid for by children, mothers or fathers with baby, students, pensioners, people with socially poor background, handicapped people (including physical and mental disorders), priests and other church employees.
 Health in Hungary can be described with a rapidly growing life expectancy and a very low infant mortality rate (4.9 per 1,000 live births in 2012).
 Hungary spent 7.4% of the GDP on health care in 2009 (it was 7.0% in 2000), lower than the average of the OECD.
 Total health expenditure was 1,511 US$ per capita in 2009, 1,053 US$ governmental-fund (69.7%) and 458 US$ private-fund (30.3%) but has now risen to 2047 US$ per capita (as per 2018 data), roughly a 33% increase total, with the government funding 1439 US$ (70.3%) of the total versus the private funding 608 US$ (29.7%).
 This amount totals to 6.6% of the country's total GDP, roughly a percent decrease overall.

 Industry

 The main sectors of Hungarian industry are heavy industry (mining, metallurgy, machine and steel production), energy production, mechanical engineering, chemicals, food industry and automobile production.
 The industry is leaning mainly on processing industry and (including construction) accounted for 29.32% of GDP in 2008.
 Due to the sparse energy and raw material resources, Hungary is forced to import most of these materials to satisfy the demands of the industry.
 Following the transition to market economy, the industry underwent restructuring and remarkable modernization.
 The leading industry is machinery, followed by chemical industry (plastic production, pharmaceuticals), while mining, metallurgy and textile industry seemed to be losing importance in the past two decades.
-In spite of the significant drop in the last decade, food industry is still giving up to 14% of total industrial production and amounts to 7–8% of the country's exports.
+In spite of the significant drop in the last decade, Hungary's food industry is still giving up to 14% of total industrial production and amounts to 7–8% of the country's exports.

 Nearly 50% of energy consumption is dependent on imported energy sources.
 Gas and oil are transported through pipelines from Russia forming 72% of the energy structure, while nuclear power produced by the nuclear power station of Paks accounts for 53,6%.